smartDIYs/Manual/EN/Etcher_Laser/manual/software_setup_mobile.md

-Download the application and connect with Etcher Laser.
+Download the application and connect to your Etcher Laser.
 You cannot connect to the Internet while EtcherLaser is connected.

 ## Application Download
-Firstly, download the application (Etcher Laser).
+First, download the application (EtcherLaser).
 Click the link below to download it.

 - [Etcher Laser Installation (App store)](https://apps.apple.com/jp/app/etcherlaser/id1465876344)